-Markets are predicting a cut in UK base rates in August, but persistent inflation and low/negative growth numbers are weighing on sentiment

-UK economic growth numbers have been weak, with a fall in GDP reported for May, following on from another monthly contraction in April.
-In such an environment, the predictable income provided by GCP could be perceived as relatively stable.
+Markets are predicting a cut in UK base rates in August, but persistent inflation and low/negative growth numbers are weighing on sentiment UK economic growth numbers have been weak, with a fall in GDP reported for May, following on from another monthly contraction in April.
+In such an environment, the predictable income provided by GCP might seem all the more attractive.

 The Bank of England cut its base rate to 4.25% in May 2025, but inflation figures have been coming in higher than expected, with UK CPI running at 3.6% and RPI (which is still used to inflate renewable energy subsidies) coming in at 4.4% in June.
-Another interest rate cut has been signalled as possible for August, but until inflation is looking better-controlled, more aggressive rate-cutting seems unlikely.
+We could still see another interest rate cut in August, but until inflation is looking better-controlled, more aggressive rate-cutting seems unlikely.

 10-year gilt yields, which arguably have a bigger influence on the rating of funds such as GCP than short-term rates, have been fairly flat this year.
-A number of commentators are concerned about levels of UK government debt, which may be contributing to movements in long-term bond yields.
+A number of commentators are concerned about levels of UK government debt, which may be influencing long-term bond yields.